-4.2.8 Corporate Governance
+5.2.8 Corporate Governance

 The Board firmly believes that strong corporate governance permits the Issuer and the Group to benefit from greater transparency in its activities as well as in its relations with the market, thereby enhancing integrity and confidence.
-Although principles set out in the 'Code of Principles of Good Corporate Governance' (the "Code") published as Appendix 5.1 to Chapter 5 of the Listing Rules (the

-"Principles") are not mandatory, the MFSA has recommended that entities with their securities Admitted to Listing endeavour to adopt such Principles.
+Although principles set out in the 'Code of Principles of Good Corporate Governance' published as Appendix 5.1 to Chapter 5 of the Listing Rules (the "Principles") are not mandatory, the MFSA has recommended that entities with their securities Admitted to Listing endeavour to adopt such Principles.
 The Issuer has considered this to be in the best interests of the shareholders because they commit the directors, management and employees of the Company to internationally recognised standards of corporate governance and as a result complies with the Principles directly applicable to it.

-Whilst the Issuer complies with the majority of the recommendations set out in the Principles, the Issuer does not comply with the following Principles:
+The Issuer complies with the majority of the recommendations set out in the Principles.